dannyklaris/cloud-group-cw/frontend/README.md

 ## To-do
 - login and register button functionality on `landing.ejs` (Mufasa)

-- hint button functionality on `question.ejs` (i want to implement an Azure OpenAI on this one) (danial)
-    - integrate with azureOpenAI

 - create topic view that will show topic of the questions like addition or etc (WenShuo)

 - text-to-speech for the questions and answers, help users that cant read (Simran/Danial)